9:14 Skip to main content

 Proving the existence of a common law marriage can be challenging due to the lack of formal documentation and the subjective nature of evidence.
 Some common challenges include:

-1. Lack of Written Agreement: Unlike formal marriages, common law marriages typically lack a written marriage contract or certificate, making it difficult to establish the parties’ intentions and obligations.
+Unlike formal marriages, common law marriages typically lack a written marriage contract or certificate, making it difficult to establish the parties’ intentions and obligations.

-2. Disputes Over Intent: Disputes may arise over whether the couple had a mutual intent to enter into a marital relationship.
+Disputes may arise over whether the couple had a mutual intent to enter into a marital relationship.
 Conflicting evidence or testimony regarding the couple’s intentions can complicate the determination of common law marriage.

-3. Statute of Limitations: In some cases, claims of common law marriage may be subject to a statute of limitations, limiting the timeframe within which a claim can be brought to court.
+In some cases, claims of common law marriage may be subject to a statute of limitations, limiting the timeframe within which a claim can be brought to court.
 Failure to assert a common law marriage claim within the applicable timeframe may result in the loss of legal rights.

 Protecting Rights and Interests: